 How should a husband treat his wife?
 How would he want to be treated?
 How should a wife treat her husband?
 She should treat him the way she would want to be treated.
 Unfortunately, we typically want to treat others well when they treat us well.
 We tend to reciprocate instead of initiate.

 So, don’t see your wife as a personal servant or sex toy.
 See her as a person who has cares, concerns, fears, etc. Don’t see your husband as the home handyman and security guard.
 See him as a person with fears, concerns, goals, etc. If we would give up self and care for our spouse, then the husband and wife would be cared for by each other with no strings attached.
-The relationship would flourish, and a happy marriage is eminent.
+The relationship would flourish, and a happy marriage would be imminent.

 Be Honest and Candid with Your Spouse.